 The Single Euro Payments Area (SEPA) is a payment-integration initiative of the European Union for simplification of bank transfers in euro.
 It makes it easier to collect invoices from multiple customers at once.

-There is currently no direct SEPA payment method within Teamleader, however, there is an easy workaround.
+2. If you don't use the integration, there is an easy workaround.
 To be able to make it work, you will need the following:

 - You need to have export rights (Contact the administrator of your Teamleader account for more info).